Wixely/CelestronESPWifi/README.md

 https://www.cloudynights.com/topic/652569-nexremote-cable-with-usb-ttl-serial-uart-converter-cable-with-ftdi-chip/page-2

 Simply having this info meant that I could confirm my setup worked and my logic analyser was reading expected data.

+## Additional Notes ##

+On AA battery power, when the batteries are low at some point the motors will stop working.
+In this situation the ESP will probably still have power and the ability to communicate and link to the Skyportal app successfully.
+Input commands to the motor will not work, there is no indication of low power.
+It seems this behaviour is normal and even the official keypad gives you no low-power warning.
+Don't panic, simply get new batteries.

+CelestronESPWifi was developed and confirmed working on a Celestron Nexstar 4SE.